tlmaloney/tlmaloney.ruhoh.com-v1/_posts/install-bdb-xml-on-ubuntu.md

 Installing BDB XML in Ubuntu
 ---------------------------

+### Prerequisites

+Have installed Xubuntu 12.04 in a Virtual Machine along the lines of [this guide](http://dpollini.ruhoh.com/installation/guided-installation-of-a-xubuntu-virtual-machine-for-developers/) (up until the Install Mercurial and Meld step).

+### Introduction

 Read [this](http://zeth.net/post/350/) for a little introduction to BDB XML.

+### Download and install

 Download BDB XML from [Oracle's web site](http://www.oracle.com/technetwork/products/berkeleydb/downloads/index.html).
 You'll need to create a login (free) if you don't have one already.